w3c/mathml/docs/semantics-mini.md

 The group concensus is currently leaning towards the `argref` style of selector.
-An argref is like an idref, but unlike `xml:id` which must be globally unique (i.e. within the entire document), an argument identifier, supplied by the `arg` attribute, is scoped by elements with the `semantic` attribute.
+An argref is like an idref, but unlike `xml:id` which must be globally unique (i.e. within the entire document), an argument identifier, supplied by the `arg` attribute, is scoped by elements with the `intent` attribute.
-That is, an `arg` attribute is visible only to the nearest ancestor with a `semantic` attribute, and therefore need not be unique to the document, nor even within a given `m:math` element.
-The downside of this method is that when resolving a semantic attribute, a bit of special code is needed to find the arguments.
+That is, an `arg` attribute is visible only to the nearest ancestor with a `intent` attribute, and therefore need not be unique to the document, nor even within a given `m:math` element.
+The downside of this method is that when resolving a `intent` attribute, a bit of special code is needed to find the arguments.
 For example to find an argument with identifier `arg1`, something like the following XPath could be used:
 ```